Infineon/Getting_Started_Box_IoT/README.md

 #### Full documentation

-Please refer to the official [OPTIGA Trust X repository](https://github.com/Infineon/arduino-optiga-trust-x) for a full documentation.
+Please refer to the official [OPTIGA™ Trust X repository](https://github.com/Infineon/arduino-optiga-trust-x) for a full documentation.